itsmeIshaanSharma/Karnaugh-Map/README.md

 ## Features

 - Generate K-maps for 2, 3, or 4 variables.
-- Simplify Boolean expressions.
+- Simplify Boolean Expressions.
 - Visualize groups of minterms.

 ## Technologies used:

 - HTML
 - CSS